-Metamorphosing from garbage dump to a new park, the Dakota Nature Park is located on a former city landfill site on the southern edge of Brookings city limits.
-During the time the site was a landfill, the City planted tree shelterbelts around the perimeter to prevent loose debris blowing from the wind, into the surrounding area.
-The city also mined gravel from the site to construct roads for the current landfill located north of Brookings.
+A metaphorphosis from garbage dump to a new park, the Dakota Nature Park is located on a former city landfill site on the southern edge of Brookings city limits.
+During its time as a landfill, the City planted tree shelterbelts around the perimeter to prevent loose debris blowing from the wind into the surrounding area.
+The City also mined gravel from the site to construct roads for the current landfill, which is located north of Brookings.
 These excavated pits quickly filled with water from an underground aquifer.
-After the site was closed, nature reclaimed the area.
-Trees and grasses were re-established and local wildlife returned.
-Former City Parks & Recreation director Allyn Frerichs and his staff envisioned the idea to make this site a nature park.
+After the site closed, nature reclaimed the area: trees and grasses were re-established and local wildlife returned.
+Former City Parks & Recreation director Allyn Frerichs and his staff envisioned this site as a nature park.

 Project Goal #1

-Convert old landfill site into a nature park utilizing environmentally-friendly construction techniques and materials
+Convert old landfill site into a nature park using environmentally-friendly construction techniques and materials

 - Two miles of paved walking/biking trails